Carnforth is a busy, friendly town with a good selection of shops, and is famous for its associations with the film ‘Brief Encounter’.

 The town is situated close to junction 35 on the M6 motorway.
 It has direct rail connections to Leeds via Skipton and the scenic Leeds-Morecambe railway line, also known as The Bentham Line.
 Connections to London, Windermere and Manchester take place at Lancaster, just a few miles to the south.

-The Tea Rooms at Carnforth Station are now exhibiting a wide range of original paintings and prints by members of Bolton-le-Sands Art Society.
+The Tea Rooms at Carnforth Station are now exhibiting a wide range of original paintings and prints.
 The art is also for sale – as are the Tea Room’s delicious cakes and coffee!
+The Station also houses Bay Models, a fabulous shop which provides everything you need to build minature railways.